Garima-GitHub/Garima-GitHub.github.io/Java-Docker.md

+# Java and Docker - Memory and CPU Limits

 ## As container deployments become increasingly common, it is important to understand how our applications coordinate with various Linux container technologies at runtime.
 Depending on our JVM version, we may need to do a little extra work to ensure your java runtime is aware of the **processor and memory usage limits.**
 **Until Java 8u131 and Java 9 the JVM did not recognize memory or cpu limits set by the container.
 The first implementation was a experimental feature and had its flaws but in Java 10, memory limits are automatically recognized and enforced.
 This feature was then backported to Java-8u191.**